 - Planning and executing targeted challenges, such as taking public transit to a particular location or learning to walk the route to school independently

-- Digital organization (help organizing out-of-control files into folders and reshape your digital life into a logical, easy-to-navigate format)
+- Digital organization (help to organize out-of-control files into folders and reshape your digital life into a logical, easy-to-navigate format)

 - ‘People Watching’ in a public space to practice identifying and naming emotions in others

-- Carrying out a transaction at a store to practice Covid-safety measures & expected behaviours in public
+- Carrying out a transaction at a store to practice Covid-safety measures & expected behaviors in public

 - Visiting a library or public facility to learn how to access and utilize community spaces while interacting with others